Kia P0340 Code – Camshaft Position Sensor A Replacement

 Camshaft Position Sensor Replacement

-- Connect the OBD-II scanner into the OBD-II port under the dashboard.
+- Connect the OBD-II scanner to the OBD-II port under the dashboard.

 - Insert the key into the ignition switch and turn it to the accessories position.